Colorado Springs Switchbacks FC

-Colorado Springs Switchbacks FC is a professional soccer team based in Colorado Springs, Colorado.
-Founded in 2014, the team is a member of the USL Championship, the second tier of the American soccer pyramid.
-The franchise is owned by Martin E. Ragain and Dean Weidner.
-The franchise is operated by the Ragain family.
+Colorado Springs Switchbacks FC, commonly referred to as Switchbacks FC or simply Switchbacks, is a professional soccer team based in Colorado Springs, Colorado.
+The Switchbacks compete in the USL Championship (USLC) and participate in the second tier of the United States soccer league system.
+Founded in 2014, the team is a member of the Western Conference.
+The franchise is owned and operated by Weidner Apartment Homes.